mattburns963/mattburns963.github.io/README.md

 <br/><br/>
 ### <i class="fa fa-fire fa-2x"></i>Natural Gas vs Employment
 The project included EDA of the data relating to natural gas prices and unemployment in th emining sector.
-If one is curious about the impact of the lower gnatual gfas prices has on employment they can view this [presentation](https://github.com/mattburns963/530/blob/master/Gas%20Prices%20vs%20Unemployment.pdf) and use this [Juyyter Notebook](https://github.com/mattburns963/530/blob/master/Burns%20530%20Final%20Project.ipynb) to get started.
+If one is curious about the impact of the lower gnatual gfas prices has on employment they can view this [presentation](https://github.com/mattburns963/530/blob/master/Gas%20Prices%20vs%20Unemployment.pdf) and use this [Jupyter Notebook](https://github.com/mattburns963/530/blob/master/Burns%20530%20Final%20Project.ipynb) to get started.

 <br/><br/>
 ### <i class="fa fa-beer fa-2x"></i>  One has to start somewhere